cocktails-for-programmers/Cocktails-for-programmers-v2.0/README.EN.md

 ### JavaScript

-**Ilya:** Eugeniy, JavaScript is very popular programming language, a cocktail for JavaScript developers should be based on coffee.
+**Ilya:** Eugeniy, JavaScript is one of the most popular programming languages on the Web, a cocktail for JavaScript developers should be coffee-based.
-Could we add some vanilla and something related to perfomance?
-What do you think?
+What do you think if we add vanilla and some ingredients related to the performance?

-**Eugeniy:** Yes.
-Coffee liquor, vanilla vodka and energy drink.
+**Eugeniy:** Ok.
+Coffee Liqueur, Vanilla Vodka and Energy Drink.
 I think it would be cool.

 Ingredients:

 ```
-- Coffee liqueur 20ml
+- 20 mL Coffee Liqueur
-- Vanilla vodka 40 ml
+- 40 mL Vanilla Vodka
-- Energy drink 50 ml
+- 50 mL Energy Drink
 ```

 TODO:

 ```
-- Put the liquor into a cold glass
+- Pour liquor into an iced-cold glass
-- Fill the glass with crashed ice upto the top
+- Fill the glass with crushed ice up to the top
-- Add vanilla vodka
+- Add Vanilla Vodka
-- Mix all together
+- Thoroughly shake all the ingredients
-- Add energy drink
+- Add Energy Drink
 ```

 ![JavaScript/NodeJS](https://raw.githubusercontent.com/the-teacher/Cocktails-for-programmers-v2.0/master/images/java_script_1.jpg "JavaScript/NodeJS")